-The Food Research Collaboration (FRC) is the only initiative in the UK dedicated to bringing together academics and CSOs with the mission of facilitating more effective collaboration between academics and CSOs to produce, share and use the knowledge needed to influence and improve UK food policy to build a healthier, more sustainable food system.
+The FRC is the only initiative in the UK dedicated to bringing together academics and CSOs with the mission of facilitating more effective collaboration between academics and CSOs to produce, share and use the evidence based knowledge needed to influence and improve UK food policy.

 Based at the Centre for Food Policy (CFP) at City, University of London, we work with academics across disciplines and civil society across sectors, in an interlinked co-production model of briefing papers and events.
 This iterative and collaborative process allows us to capture their different types of knowledge to co-produce evidence that can be used to inform more effective advocacy and policy.

 Since receiving an additional 3 years core funding from Esmée Fairbairn Foundation in March 2017, we have embarked on a new phase of work with our CSO partners that will:

 - Produce recommendations for specific changes to UK food policy post-Brexit

 This work stream involves the co-production of well evidenced recommendations on how EU and UK food law should be maintained or changed to achieve a more integrated approach to food policy in post-EU Britain.
 It focuses on three food categories important for food systems sustainability, livelihoods and public health – fruit/vegetables, meat/dairy and sugary drinks/foods.
 Through mapping policies and the evidence of their outcomes, we will draft recommendations for specific policy changes for consideration by government, industry and NGOs.

 - Develop a new model for UK food governance